open-compass/MMBench-GUI/README.md

 After these steps, the evaluations of `responses` are conducted using `our_benchmark.evaluate`.
 In this process, all you need is to provide (or use our default implementation) a customized function to parse key informations.

 **Based on above instruction, you are only required to implement a `custom_build_prompt`, a `preprocess_func`, a `postprocess_func`, and a `parse_response_func`.
-We have achieved a default function to handle these processes and if you do not have special format to be configured, you even DO NOT need to write these four functions!**
+We have achieved default functions in our base model and benchmarks to handle these processes and if you do not have special format to be configured, you even DO NOT need to write these four functions!**

 #### The architecture of our code